Skyscanner/backpack/CONTRIBUTING.md

 ## Write your code

 Before you start writing code, we recommend familiarising yourself with the engineering conventions and squad decisions which are kept in the [decisions folder](/decisions).
+You should also check out the start guidance at [skyscanner.design](https://www.skyscanner.design/latest/getting-started/about-backpack-pN209Wjo)

 ### React components